dlaydon/DengVaxSurvival/README.md

 ## Running

-The target executable of the C++ source code is named `D_MCMC.exe`, which takes a single command line argument specifying a parameter file.
-So the syntax for running the executable is `D_MCMC.exe Params_ParticularModelSettings.txt`.
+The target executable of the C++ source code is named `DengVaxSurvival.exe`, which takes a single command line argument specifying a parameter file.
+So the syntax for running the executable is

+``DengVaxSurvival.exe Params_ParticularModelSettings.txt`.

 The code is heavily parallelized and (broadly) will run faster with more cores, ideally on a high-performance cluster.
 However the model can also be run locally if the source code is recompiled having turned off/commented out two lines in the header file Macros.h, namely `#define USE_CLUSTER` and `#define USE_COMMAND_LINE`.
 If run locally, have set number of cores at 6 (in main.cpp), which again can be changed if desired.

-Note to run on a cluster, you will need to have the .dll files included in [dll_files](./dll_files) copied to whichever directory the executable (.exe) is run from.
+Note that OpenMP copmiled executables on Windows will typically rely on a dll file, provided with the compiler, or with a runtime environment.
+For convenience, compiled executables, and the accompanying dll file are included in the `bin` folder.
+If you rebuild the code, you will need to look for the dll matching your compiler.
+The location for Visual Studio may be similar to `VC\Redist\MSVC\14.28.29325\x64\Microsoft.VC142.OpenMP` within the folder `C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\`

 ## Parameter files